Renewable Natural Resources, Regime Shift and Hysteresis: The Model

 I now define ``austerity.''
-Loosely speaking, a trajectory $(x_t,h_t)$ is austere if it lies below the standard policy, $h^s(x)$.\footnote{ In the renewable resource, hazard model literature, a reduced harvest policy is called ``precautionary'' because it reduces the \textit{likelihood} of tipping \citep{polasky:optimal,zeeuw:managing}.
-In the current context, since there is no uncertainty, reduced harvests cannot be ``precautionary'' and a more appropriate term is for harvests to be ``austere.''
-Austere harvests can be employed to either prevent downward tipping or induce upward tipping. } To be precise: \begin{definition} Harvest policy $h(x)$ is \emph{austere} relative to $h^0(x)$ if $h(x)\le h^0(x)$ and there is $x'<x''$ such that when $x\in [x',x'')$, $h(x)<h^0(x)$. \end{definition} \begin{definition} Trajectory $(x_t, h_t)$ is \emph{austere} relative to harvest policy $h^0(x)$ if the corresponding harvest policy, $h(x)$, defined over the domain $[\inf\{x_t\}_{t=0}^\infty,$ $\sup\{x_t\}_{t=0}^\infty]$ is austere relative to $h^0(x)$ over the same domain. \end{definition} \begin{definition} A harvest policy $h(x)$ or a trajectory $(x_t,h_t)$ is \emph{austere} if it is austere relative to $h^s(x)$. \end{definition}
+Loosely speaking, a trajectory $(x(t),h(t))$ is austere if it lies below the standard policy, $h^s(x)$.\footnote{ In the renewable resource, hazard model literature, a reduced harvest policy is called ``precautionary'' because it reduces the likelihood of tipping \citep{polasky:optimal,zeeuw:managing}.
+In my model, since there is no uncertainty, reduced harvests cannot be ``precautionary'' and a more appropriate term is for harvests to be ``austere.''
+Austere harvests can be employed to either prevent downward tipping or induce upward tipping.
+Unlike ``precautionary,'' ``austere'' is equally applicable to models with and without uncertainty. } To be precise: \begin{definition} Harvest policy $h(x)$ is \textbf{austere} relative to $h^0(x)$ if $h(x)\le h^0(x)$ and there is $x'<x''$ such that when $x\in [x',x'')$, $h(x)<h^0(x)$. \end{definition} \begin{definition} Trajectory $(x(t), h(t))$ is \textbf{austere} relative to harvest policy $h^0(x)$ if the corresponding harvest policy, $h(x)$, defined over the domain $[\inf\{x(t)\}_{t=0}^\infty,$ $\sup\{x(t)\}_{t=0}^\infty]$ is austere relative to $h^0(x)$ over the same domain. \end{definition} \begin{definition} A harvest policy $h(x)$ or a trajectory $(x(t),h(t))$ is \textbf{austere} if it is austere relative to $h^s(x)$. \end{definition}

-We will see that under the tipping recruitment function, $f(x)$, the optimal trajectory, $(\hat x_t,\hat h_t)$, may be austere.
+We will see that under the tipping recruitment function, $f(x)$, the optimal trajectory, $(\hat x(t),\hat h(t))$, may be austere.